 Recycled glass jars can work fine when you start fermenting vegetables (aka DIY pickling).

-However, when you start making larger batches of ferments (like huge batches of sauerkraut or pickles), or you want to “set it and forget it,” you’ll want to upgrade to a fermentation crock.
+However, when you start making larger batches of ferments (like huge batches of sauerkraut or pickles) or want to “set it and forget it,” you’ll want to upgrade to a fermentation crock.

 Here’s what you need to know about choosing the best fermenting crock.